How to Master Your Startup’s Burn Rate

 - Gross Burn Rate: This is the total amount of money your startup spends every month, including salaries, rent, utilities, marketing expenses, and more.

 - Net Burn Rate: This is the amount of money your startup is losing after you subtract revenue from gross expenses.
-The net burn rate is what whether you decide to ignore this or go full-bore into rolling out our solution determines how long your runway (the time your startup can continue to operate before it runs out of money) will last.
+The net burn rate is what ultimately determines how long your runway (the time your startup can continue to operate before it runs out of money) will last.

 Burn Rate